jFompe/robotica/README.md

 # ROS2 with Docker

 Coppelia and RViz docker images with GUI support.
+(Tested in Ubuntu 22.04)

 ## Pre-requisites